 In the former defence the human element of reasonable care and skill is not contemplated whereas in the latter the defence can only succeed if it is shown that reasonable care and skill had been exercised to avoid the accident.
 In any event a reliance on any of these defences places the burden of proof on the defendant and not on the plaintiff.
-They apply for instance when the plaintiff has shown that the mere fact that the accident occurred makes it more probable that the defendant was negligent, that is, when the doctrine of "res ipsa loquitur" is invoked, a doctrine about which, Magnus, J., in Dutsch, Darling and Banda v Zambia Engineering and Construction Company Limited (2) a case where the defendant pleaded "inevitable accident" claiming that a broken bolt on the steering column had caused the accident, said (quoting the authors of Clark and Lindsell on Torts 12th Edition):
+They apply for instance when the plaintiff has shown that the mere fact that the accident occurred makes it more probable that the defendant was negligent; that is, when the doctrine of 'res ipsa loquitur' is evoked, a doctrine about which Magnus, J., in Deutsch, Darling and Banda v Zambia Engineering and Construction Co.
+Ltd. [2], a case where the defendant pleaded 'inevitable accident' claiming that a broken bolt on the steering column had caused the accident, said (quoting the authors of Clark and Lindsell on Torts 12th ed.):